In 2020, Gubernatorial Elections Are All About COVID-19

 In North Carolina, Stakes Are Just As High In Down-Ballot Races

-That hasn't stopped Lt.
-Gov. Forest, 53, from criticizing Cooper every step of the way.
+That hasn't stopped Forest, 53, from criticizing Cooper every step of the way.
 Earlier this year, Forest sued Cooper over some of his coronavirus-related executive orders, arguing that the governor shouldn't have the power to issue those orders on his own.
-Forest later dropped the lawsuit.
+The lieutenant governor later dropped the lawsuit.

-In the last month, coronavirus numbers have spiked in the state and during that time polls have shown Cooper's lead narrowing slightly.
+In the last month, coronavirus numbers have spiked in the state, and during that time polls have shown Cooper's lead narrowing slightly.
 He has had a healthy lead over Forest since the primary, and a Forest win would be surprising to followers on both sides of the aisle.

-Cooper has been in state politics for decades and enjoys wide-spread name recognition.
+Cooper has been in state politics for decades and enjoys widespread name recognition.
 That's not the case for Forest.
-Unaffiliated voters, who make up about a third of the registered voters in North Carolina, might be willing to split their ticket for Cooper/Trump like they did four years ago.

 Montana

-Donald Trump carried voters in Montana by 20 percentage points in 2016, but while it is often thought of as a red state, Montana is full of split-ticket voters and has had a Democrat in its governor's office for 16 years.
+Trump carried voters in Montana by 20 percentage points in 2016, but while it is often thought of as a red state, Montana is full of split-ticket voters and has had a Democrat in its governor's office for 16 years.

-The current Democratic governor, Steve Bullock, is term-limited and running for U.S. Senate, leaving the seat open.
+The current Democratic governor, Steve Bullock, is limited by term and running for U.S. Senate, leaving the seat open.

 The candidates vying for the position have been neck and neck in the polls since the primary.
-Even though COVID-19 is raging in Montana, neither Greg Gianforte, the Republican, nor Democrat Mike Cooney have made it a key talking point for their campaigns.
+Even though COVID-19 is raging in Montana, neither Republican Greg Gianforte nor Democrat Mike Cooney has made it a key talking point for their campaigns.

-As his lieutenant governor, Cooney is close to Gov. Bullock.
+As lieutenant governor, Cooney is close to Bullock.
 Any criticism of the governor's virus response could jeopardize Bullock's bid for Senate.
-Bullock mandated masks statewide in July but now some hospitals are overwhelmed, the state is considered a hot spot and Bullock hasn't imposed new restrictions.
+Bullock mandated masks statewide in July, but now some hospitals are overwhelmed, the state is considered a hot spot and Bullock hasn't imposed new restrictions.

 As a Republican, Gianforte has said he is against Bullock's statewide mandates, even as case numbers have surged.
-If elected, he says his coronavirus response would defer to individual choice.
+If elected, he said his coronavirus response would defer to individual choice.

-Gianfore is a tech billionaire whose pitch to be Montana's next governor is similar to President Donald Trump's.
-He says he will slash regulations, reduce taxes and install new leaders at state agencies.
+Gianforte is a tech billionaire whose pitch to be Montana's next governor is similar to what Trump's was to voters as a presidential candidate in 2016.
+Gianforte said he will slash regulations, reduce taxes and install new leaders at state agencies

-Cooney has been a public servant his whole career and says he wants to safeguard and build on Democratic priorities, like protecting Medicaid expansion and pushing through a public preschool program.
+Cooney has been a public servant his whole career and says he wants to safeguard and build on Democratic priorities, such as protecting Medicaid expansion and pushing through a public preschool program.

 Recent polls have shown Gianforte with an edge over Cooney but within the margin of error.
 Montana, like many states, has experienced enthusiastic election participation and has broken its voter turnout record.